okgrow/guides/docs/Processes-DesignSprint-After.md

 sidebar_label: After
 ---

-#### Share Results

-* Call with the client to go over the learnings from the testing and review capture document
-* Generate Capture Document
-* Give yourself 3 days to prepare this
-* Follow template, add/remove sections as necessary
+It's time to share results with the client.

+Within 3 days, generate the capture document, following the template and adding/removing sections as necessary.

-* Our value to the client is in the conclusion and our recommendations moving forward after the Design Sprint
+Our value to the client is in the conclusion and our recommendations moving forward after the Design Sprint.

+Call with the client to go over the learnings from the testing and review capture document with them.